Matt Horwich

 Matthew Peter Horwich (born October 2, 1978) is an American mixed martial artist who most recently competed in the Middleweight division.
-A professional competitor since 2003, Horwich has fought in BAMMA, Strikeforce, Bellator, the UFC, and for the Seattle Tiger Sharks of the IFL where he was the IFL Middleweight Champion.
+A professional competitor since 2003, Horwich has fought in BAMMA, Strikeforce, Bellator, the UFC, and for the Seattle Tiger Sharks of the IFL where he became the IFL Middleweight Champion in 2007.

 Background

 Horwich was born and raised in Seattle, Washington.
 He watched many Bruce Lee films growing up and entered Dojo Kai Korean traditional martial arts classes.
 Growing up, Horwich had little interest in school due to low opinions of his teachers.
-Unmotivated, lost and without a concrete path to embark on, he began to experiment with drugs and alcohol.
-He then garnered interest for Brazilian Jiu-Jitsu (BJJ) at the age of 17 and saved up enough money to learn from none other than Royce Gracie himself.
-After that, he reluctantly made an unwise decision and was placed in jail for thirty days for fighting and breaking windows.
-He served his time and chose to relocate to Seattle, Washington with the intention of starting a band.
-While there, he performed odd jobs and lived in squats as he crossed-paths between becoming either a musician or martial artist.
-He then eventually experienced a religious conversion as a self-described "spiritual" Christian and rededicated himself to a successful, focused career in martial arts.
+Unmotivated, lost, and without a concrete path to embark on, he began to experiment with drugs and alcohol.
+He then garnered interest for Brazilian Jiu-Jitsu (BJJ) at the age of 17 and saved up enough money to become a mentee of Royce Gracie.
+Sometime after his mentorship, Horwich was jailed for thirty days for fighting and breaking windows.
+After his release, he relocated to Seattle, Washington with the intention of starting a band.
+While there, he performed odd jobs and lived in squatter homes as he tried to decide between becoming either a musician or a martial artist.
+During his time in Seattle, Horwich experienced a religious conversion as a self-described "spiritual" Christian and rededicated himself to building a career in martial arts.

 Mixed martial arts career

 Early career

-Horwich developed his impressive skills as a submission specialist training with Team Quest as well as BJJ black belts B.J.
+Horwich developed his skills as a submission specialist training with Team Quest as well as BJJ black belts B.J.
 Penn and Eddie Bravo.
 He has also trained extensively with accomplished Kickboxer and Muay Thai Fighter Chris Reilly.
-Matt Horwich earned the nickname "The Fighting Hippy" due to his extremely unusual personality and interests.